Skip Ribbon Commands

 Establish a realistic timeline

 Starting an agency will take time.
 How long it takes depends on your situation and how much time you have to work on it.
 It almost always takes more time than you think it will.
-Expect at least six months to arrange financing and two weeks to obtain E&O insurance.
+Expect at least six months to arrange financing and four weeks to obtain E&O insurance.

 Obtain qualified legal advice

 This is necessary if you're in a current relationship that may involve non-compete or other contractual-related issues.
+Take advantage of our First Call Free Legal member service, a 30 minute free legal call with our General Counsel, Rick Pitts.

 Get an overview of the independent agency system and an introduction to basic insurance knowledge